 - if the area cannot be controlled or there is a risk of 2m social distancing being broken face coverings will be worn by everyone over 11 years old

 - members are not required to wear a face covering while meeting outdoors and at the moment indoor meetings are not permitted,

 - staggered start and end times for groups meeting on the same night in the same area prevent inadvertent mixing of groups

 We are using several outdoor spaces for the meetings and most of them are in public areas.
 We also have permission from York Stables to use one of their paddocks and we can use that for lighting fires and other outdoor activities.
-All these activities are supervised and risk assessed.
+All these activities are supervised by adults and risk assessed.

 - signalling (morse code and semaphore)

 - cooking on an open fire

 - various outdoor short games to learn communication techniques over a distance of 20m or more.

 - We will also be doing some astronomy, weather permitting and athletics and orienteering and learning navigation skills, including using stars to navigate.

 The activities have been chosen specifically to enable social distancing and use limited or no equipment while remaining fun and exciting for the young people attending.
 These activities are run in a way that boosts self-confidence and teaches new skills to the young people.
 The mental health benefits to young people that these meetings provide should not be underestimated and feedback from parents, especially from some of the members with special educational needs has been very positive.